 As a conclusion on these considerations about art and fine art photography, I can only say that I hope that you enjoyed reading this article, even if it didn’t give you a practical solution to some photography related question.
 I like to stop from time to time and think about the more philosophical side of photography, of art in general.
 I think practice and practical issues can only be solved and thoroughly understood if we can also consider the theoretical and more meditative side of photography, and this stands generally, not only for photography but everywhere in life.

-There is not one truth in art; there are different versions of the truth and they are all different depending from which angle we are looking.
+There is not one truth in art; there are different versions of the truth and they are all different depending on which angle we are looking from.

 1/ Create art